 Tide vs Mettle: Comparing business bank accounts

-With so many new business banks to choose from, you might find it challenging to choose.
-In this article we compare Tide and Mettle, so you can see how these two are similar, and where they divide.
+In this article, we compare Tide and Mettle so you can see how these two are similar – and where they differ.

 Table of contents

 - Add-ons and paid plans

 - How easy is it to pay in cash or cheques?

 - How easy is it to open a business bank account?